stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp2-setting-up-prj.md

+# Setting up a project

 CMakeLists.txt
-- it defines what should be built and how, what tests to run and what package(s) to create.
+- it defines **what** should be built and **how**. **Which tests** to run and **which package(s)** to create.
 - it is a platform-independent description of the whole project

 A project have both:
-- a source directory:
+- **A Source Directory**:
-  where the CMakeLists.txt file is located and the project’s source files and all other files needed for the build are organized
+  Where the *CMakeLists.txt file* is located and the *project’s source files* and all other files needed for the build are organized
-- a binary directory.
+- **A Binary Directory.**

-Where do you want your build directory to be in relation to your source directory ?
+> Where do you want your build directory to be in relation to your source directory ?

 Two approach:

-## 2.1 - in-source builds:
+## 2.1 - In-source builds:
-    - the source and build directories are the same.
+- How: **The source and build directories are the same.**
-    - non- trivial to clear out all build output.
+- Consequence: Non-trivial to clear out all build output.
-    - Dicouraged.
+- Practice: Dicouraged.

-## 2.2 - out-of-sources builds
+## 2.2 - Out-of-sources builds
-    - the source and build directories are different.
+- How: **The source and build directories are different.**
-    - developer can create multiple build directories for the same source directory.
+- Consequence: Developer can create multiple build directories for the same source directory.
-    - Preferable.
+- Practice: Preferable.

 ![Out of source build](../images/out-of-source-build.png)

 ## 2.3 - Genrating Project files:

-- select the type of project file to be generated == choose a generator
+Select the type of project file to be generated <==> Choose a generator

-Generators: Visual Studio, Xcode, Ninja, Makefiles.
+- Generators: Visual Studio, Xcode, Ninja, Makefiles.
-configurations: Release, Debug, etc.
+- configurations: Release, Debug, etc.

 Some generators support multiple configuration.